-The selling shareholders listed below received their shares of Brown & Brown common stock in connection with the acquisition by Brown & Brown of all of the outstanding capital stock of those corporations known as The Huval Companies.
-See "Summary - Questions and Answers About This Offering."
-The Huval Companies are located in northern and throughout southwestern Louisiana.
+The selling shareholders listed below received their shares of Brown & Brown common stock in connection with the acquisition by Brown & Brown of all of the outstanding capital stock of WMH, Inc. and Huffman & Associates, Inc., located in Rome and Canton, Georgia, on December 14, 2000.

 The information included below is based upon information provided by the selling shareholders as of the date of this prospectus.
 Because the selling shareholders may offer all, some, or none of their shares of common stock, no definite estimate as to the number of shares of common stock or the percentage thereof that will be held by the selling shareholders after such offering can be provided and the following table has been prepared on the assumption that all shares of common stock offered under this prospectus will be sold.
+Selling Shareholders are required to deliver a copy of this prospectus in connection with any sale of shares.

-None of the selling shareholders has or had any position, office or material relationship with Brown & Brown or any of its affiliates during the past three years.
+None of the selling shareholders has or had any position, office or a material relationship with Brown & Brown or any of its affiliates during the past three years.